We’re there day one

 And we will be there for years to come…

-The Social Security Trust Fund is fully funded through 2034.
-Even if legislative changes are not made before 2034, we’ll still be able to pay 79 percent of each benefit due.
+The two Social Security trust funds will be able to pay all benefits in full and on time until 2034.
+Even if legislative changes are not made before 2034, we’ll still be able to pay 77 percent of each benefit due.
 Social Security has always changed to meet the needs of the people we serve and will continue to help support you and your family.
 Whether you are about to retire, become a full time grandparent, or start a new chapter, Social Security can help you secure today and tomorrow.